Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Numerical Results

-Finally, we report some experimental results in the context of block thresholding.
-For each scale $j=0,1,\ldots,4$, the $n$ wavelet coefficients are split into $L$ blocks of uniform length (except for the last block that can be shorter).
-The same sample of noisy signal as above is used for an easier comparison.
-The chosen cardinalities $|L|$ take values in $\{ 25,50,75,100 \}$.
-In these experiments, a uniform threshold is optimized using a 2000 points grid search.
-The average SNRs along with their standard deviation are summarized in Table~\ref{tab2}.

-These experiments show better performance compared to the coordinatewise with a global threshold whereas results are comparable with the level-dependent James-Stein thresholding.
-It is worth noting that the number of blocks in each scale does not seem to have a significant influence on the results.
-It is expected that the level-dependent method to give better performance but it would require a more sophisticated optimization algorithm than grid seach to be computationally acceptable.
+Finally, we report some experimental results in the context of block thresholding in the setting of Section~\ref{sec:pitt}.
+For each scale $j=0,1,\ldots,7$, the $n$ wavelet coefficients are split into $L$ blocks of uniform length (except for the last block that can be shorter).
+The best performance of block thresholding is achieved for blocks of size $|L|=47$.
+The $\mathrm{SNR}_{\mathrm{in}}=9.64\pm0.33\mathrm{dB}$ for 25 realizations.
+For the oracle global coordinate-wise threshold with $\beta=2$, we obtain a SNR of $11.07\pm0.33\mathrm{dB}$ compared to the block procedure with a uniform threshold $11.82\pm0.40\mathrm{dB}$.
+The block procedure performs better than the coordinate-wise one for a uniform threshold but is actually worse compared to the level dependent coordinate-wise thresholding process.
+The level-dependent method is expected to give better performance, but would require a more sophisticated optimization algorithm than grid search to be computationally acceptable.